Lesson video

 When I add those together, I get 7, 12, 20, 31, 45.

-So that's increasing by five, then eight, then 11, then 14.
+So that's increasing by 5, then 8, then 11, then 14.

-We can explore this algebraically, but not without knowing the nth term rules.
+We can explore this algebraically but not without knowing the nth term rules.

-Okay, you're going to try this one then.
+Okay, you're gonna try this one then.

+"The square numbers form a quadratic sequence when written in numerical order."
+"The triangular numbers do too!"
 I'd like you to write the first five terms of the sequence of square numbers in ascending order.

 Then do the same for the triangular numbers.